 As explained above, it is your responsibility to organise, plan and execute the project.
 Being responsible within this context means, for instance, that it is your job to initiate your assignment and the project as a whole.
-You are expected to be in charge of setting goals, scheduling meetings and activities and preparing these, and to manage your time.
-Equally, it is up to you to compose a supervisory team (not to be underestimated!), and to make sure you clearly agree on the conditions in case an external party is involved.
+You are expected to be in charge of setting goals, scheduling meetings and activities, and of preparing these, and to manage your time.
+Equally, it is up to you to compose a supervisory team (a task that should not to be underestimated!), and to ensure all graduation conditions are clearly agreed on in case an external party is involved.
 Naturally, it is also up to you to initiate the development of content in the project and to keep your supervisors informed and involved.
 The latter implies that you best do not only present fixed outcomes and plans, but that you also share findings, doubts, struggles and ideas.
-To allow them to coach you, you should share information that enables them to.
+To allow them to coach you, you should share information that enables them to do so.

 In the search for a project and supervisors, it will not be uncommon you have several talks with different staff members.
-For the sake of clarity and civilization it is expected that once you have composed your supervisory team, all other staff members consulted are notified of that.
+For the sake of clarity and civilization it is expected that once you have composed your supervisory team, you will notify all other staff members that were consulted during the search.

-Within the given structure you will need to play your role.
+Within the given structure of the project you will need to play your role.
 For some this might be the first time individual responsibility is expected to be taken for such an extensive project.
-This all will contribute to the challenge the graduation project might be.
-But given that you have already come to this stage in your studies, you are (considered to be) well equipped, and this project is a great opportunity to be set up in accordance with personal interests, motivation, ambition and skills!
+This all will contribute to the challenge the graduation project might be, but given that you have already come to this stage in your studies, you are (considered to be) well equipped.
+This project is a great opportunity to be set up in accordance with personal interests, motivation and ambition, and a chance to learn and to develop new knowledge and skills!